happo/happo.io/README.md

 ## Posting statuses back to PRs/commits

 *The instructions in this section only work if you are using github.com.
-If you're using a local Github Enterprise setup, there is an alternative solution described in the [next section](#posting-statuses-without-installing-the-happo-github-app)*
+If you're using a local GitHub Enterprise setup, there is an alternative solution described in the [next section](#posting-statuses-without-installing-the-happo-github-app)*

-By installing the [Happo Github App](https://github.com/apps/happo) and connecting to it on the [Github integration page on happo.io](https://happo.io/github-integration), you allow Happo to update the status of a PR/commit.
+By installing the [Happo GitHub App](https://github.com/apps/happo) and connecting to it on the [GitHub integration page on happo.io](https://happo.io/github-integration), you allow Happo to update the status of a PR/commit.